alexqfredrickson/notes/aws/aws.md

 A NAT *instance* sits in a public subnet, and allows instances in private subnets to perform outbound internet traffic, by way of the NAT instance, to an Internet Gateway that allows for public internet access.
 These are end-of-life in favor of NAT gateways.

 You seat NAT instances inside VPCs, configure a security group for it, create a NAT AMI, and then create a NAT instance.
 The NAT instance must have source/destination checks disabled on itself.
 The NAT instance also its inside of a private subnet, which in turn contains a route table, which in turn contains routes that need to be updated such that NAT instance may communicate with outside resources (such as the Internet).

+#### Transit Gateway

+Transit Gateways are used to connect VPCs with on-premise networks.
+Routes can be automatically propagated to transit gateway route tables.

 ### EC2